As an electric guitar player, there are few things more important in building your sound, than the right collection guitar pedals.

 1. Tuner Guitar Pedals

-And while there are MANY other ways to do that besides tuner pedals…
+And while there are MANY other ways to do that β if you’re going to use a pedalboard anyway, a tuner pedal is the obvious choice.

-If simplicity and ease-of-use is what you want, go with the Korg Pitchblack, as it has very few settings to fiddle with, and is basically plug-n-play.
+- Ease-of-Use – go with the Korg Pitchblack, as it has very few settings to fiddle with, and is basically plug-n-play.
+(Available in 3 sizes below).

-- It’s the only polyphonic pedal, which means it allows you to tune all your strings at once.
+- Polyphony Technology – meaning it allows you to tune all your strings at once.

-- It’s one of the only pedals using strobe technology, which is by far the most accurate of all tuning methods.
+- Strobe Technology – which is by far the most accurate of all tuning methods.

 - Boss TU-3 – (Amazon/B&H/Thomann)